Basic vegan menu plan

 The Vegan Food Pyramid

 hits on these amounts pretty well for most people who are not trying to lose weight (or gain weight!).
 The recommendation, for instance, for 6-11 servings of whole grains is a pretty big range.
 So it's important to note that those who are very active, competing in sports, or trying to gain weight should aim for the upper end of that range.
 And those who are not can shoot for the lower end of that range.
-(Those who are trying to lose weight should shoot for even less servings than 6, and I cover this in my weight loss course Get Down With Sass!
+(Those who are trying to lose weight can shoot for even less servings than 6).

 So you see, it really depends on who you are, what your exercise levels are, what sorts of energy you need to derive from your food.